getpatchwork/patchwork/docs/upgrading.md

 * You are using Django < 1.6

-  patchwork supports Django 1.6.
+  Patchwork supports Django 1.6.
 However, Django Migrations was added in 1.7 and is [not available for previous versions][ref-south2].
 As such, you must continue to use manual migrations or upgrade your version of Django.
 For many of the migrations, this can be done automatically: